Cabeza la Vaca

 Cabeza la Vaca is a municipality located in the province of Badajoz, Extremadura, Spain.
-The economy is based on agriculture.
-The surroundings have thousands of evergreen oaks, olive trees, pine trees and leafy scrubland.
+The economy of the municipality is based on agriculture.
+The surroundings of the area have thousands of evergreen oaks, olive trees, pine trees and leafy scrubland.

 Economy

-The economy is based on agriculture, with breeding of pigs, and also goats and sheep, predominating.
-Pork and pork products such as red sausage, black pudding black and eggs and green ham, cheeses, and vegetable preserves are produced.
+The economy is based on agriculture, with the breeding of pigs, goats, and sheep being common.
+Pork and pork products are made here like a variety of sausages such as red sausage.
+Other food items produced here are black pudding, eggs, green ham, cheeses, and vegetable preserves.
 Chestnuts, acorns, and cork are also produced.